a2659802/HollowKnight.Decoration/README.md

 left mouse key place item
 right mouse key discard current selected item
 Space key to set prefab
+Ctrl+C for copy multi objects
+Ctrl+Z for undo adding last
 **Attention2!!**
-now(version0.31) move some advance items to professor mode, these items require some knowledge,so do not use unless you understand what it is! this is the following:
+now(version0.4) move some advance items to professor mode, these items require some knowledge,so do not use unless you understand what it is! this is the following:
 - Hazard Respawn Remover : to remove original game's respawn trigger